cefriel/mapping-template/README.md

 Example templates are provided in the [examples](https://github.com/cefriel/mapping-template/tree/main/examples) folder.

+### RDF Mapping Language support (RML to MTL)

+The `mapping template` supports the execution of RML mappings that are automatically compiled to an MTL template and executed.
+The `mapping template` is currently compliant with the `rml-core` specification (https://w3id.org/rml/portal).

+The RML mapping can be passed with the `--rml` option for usage via CLI and a [test case](src/test/java/com/cefriel/template/RMLTests.java) is made available to exemplify the usage as a library.

 ### Usage as a Library

 The  `mapping-template` can be used as a library through the `TemplateExecutor` class.
 It allows to execute mapping templates accessing data from the filesystem or through `InputStream`s.
 Configuration examples can be found in the `Main` class and in the `test` folder.